Westport Property - Dundee

 Consider using a digital checklist for convenience, as it can easily be updated and shared.
 Paper checklists also work but may be less efficient for long-term record-keeping.

-Landlord property inspection checklist formate
+Landlord property inspection checklist format

 https://www.newham.gov.uk/downloads/file/849/propertyinspectionchecklist